gibbok/typescript-book/README.md

 Types of decorators:

-#### Class decorators
+#### Class Decorators

-Class decorators are useful for extending an existing class, such as adding properties or methods, or collecting instances of a class.
+Class Decorators are useful for extending an existing class, such as adding properties or methods, or collecting instances of a class.
 In the following example, we add a `toString` method that converts the class into a string representation.

 ```typescript
 type Constructor<T = {}> = new (...args: any[]) => T;